Preparing a grant that includes education, outreach, or training for undergraduates, graduate students, postdocs, or faculty?

-If you come two months ahead, we will:
+If you come two months ahead, we can:

-- Work with you to develop the grant by helping you formulate learning objectives and educational activities, find supporting literature, and develop an evaluation plan.
+- Work with you to develop the grant by helping you formulate an innovative education plan, find supporting literature, and develop an evaluation plan.

 - Offer extensive feedback on your grant (2–3 appointments).